Human Biology Major

 Principles of Sports Physiology

-Exercise Training and Prescription
+Exercise Prescription and Evaluation

 Motor Learning and Performance